Our 8 Best Gazebos & Marquees

 Two free wind bars and four leg weight bags included in the box increase the product’s strength and stability.
 The top canopy and side walls are made of 420D oxford fabric coated with a silver water-resistant layer.
 With a 600mm hydrostatic head, this gazebo won’t keep you dry in all weathers, but it’s still water-resistant enough to use in light rains.

 We liked the flexible configuration of the product.
-The side panels are easy to remove if you want an open gazebo in the hottest days – or closed to protect you from the wind and elements.
-Assembling and dismantling the gazebo is easy; the accompanying carry bag keeps the product compact for easy storage and transport.
+The side panels are easy to remove if you want an open area in the hottest days – or closed to protect you from the wind and elements.
+Assembling and dismantling is easy; the accompanying carry bag keeps the product compact for easy storage and transport.

 Horwood gazebo impresses with a superb design, a spacious interior and easy assembling.
 It pops up in minutes, and it comes with a resistant canopy and zipped insect curtains.
 Undoubtedly, a product able to add value to your outdoor space.